Control communication with persistent IP addresses

 This section summarizes the workflow to implement persistent IP addresses for GKE Pods:

-1. Create a cluster: Create a cluster that has the Gateway API, GKE Dataplane V2, and multi-networking enabled.
+1. Create a cluster: Create a cluster that has the Gateway API, GKE Dataplane V2.

 2. Reserve an IP address: Decide whether you need an external (publicly accessible) or internal (Google Cloud only) IP address and reserve it.
 Choose the same region as your GKE cluster.